 The size and location of the fibroids can lead to pregnancy complications, including increasing the risk of a C-section and premature or breech birth.

 Schedule an initial consultation with a fibroid specialist if you are concerned about how fibroids can affect your pregnancy.
 A fibroid specialist can help you determine if fibroid treatment is right for you before getting pregnant.

 Many women can have a successful pregnancy with fibroids without any complications.
 Some women, however, experience challenges in getting pregnant with fibroids.

-For instance, if your fibroids grow on the inner wall of your uterus or in your uterine cavity, they could affect implantation and growth of the embryo, leading to infertility or miscarriage.
+For instance, if your fibroids grow on the inner wall of your uterus or in your uterine cavity, they could affect the implantation and growth of the embryo, leading to a miscarriage or infertility.

 Uterine fibroids can reduce fertility in various ways, including:

 - Changes to the cervix shape impact the number of sperm entering the uterus.